aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/beacons.md

 Construction MUST fail if any [constructor](#constructor) is configured with a field name that is not a defined [part](#part).

+TODO - It might be a good idea to fail if it's possible for more than one constructor to succeed.
+More thought is necessary.

 ## Beacon Operations